Careers360 Logo

 UPSC CMS 2026

-Candidates who have qualified the written and practical parts of the final M.B.B.S. examination or appearing in the final year are eligible to apply for the UPSC CMS exam.
-Union Public Service Commission will conduct the UPSC CMS exam 2026 to recruit candidates for the post of Assistant Medical Officer in Departments / Ministries of the Indian Government.
+Candidates who have qualified the written and practical parts of the final M.B.B.S. examination or are appearing in the final year are eligible to apply for the UPSC CMS exam.
+Union Public Service Commission will conduct the UPSC CMS exam 2026 to recruit candidates for the post of Assistant Medical Officer in the Departments / Ministries of the Indian Government.

 UPSC CMS 2026 - Highlights